salujajaskeerat/ELP305-TribeD-documentation/index.md

 9. Circuit breakers must be added to handle the excessive load.There must be a system to efficiently store distinct types of energy (AC/DC) from various sources without interference.

-10. There mjst be a system to efficiently store distinct type of energy(AC/DC) from various sources without interference.
+10. There must be a system to efficiently store distinct type of energy(AC/DC) from various sources without interference.

 11. Provisions to cut-off storage and sell off surplus energy.